 Remove from the oven and allow to cool for 10 minutes.

-Cut the pork belly into strips following the cuts made earlier.
+Cut the Crispy Roast Pork into strips following the cuts made earlier.
 Chop the meat into bite-sized pieces.

 Yields: 4-6 servings

 Tools I Love and Use in My Kitchen